 For further information relating to the topics highlighted on this site please don’t hesitate to get in touch.

-Address: School of Creative Arts and Technologies, Ulster University, Northland Road, Londonderry, BT48 7JL
+Address: School of Arts and Humanities, Ulster University, Northland Road, Londonderry, BT48 7JL

 Phone: +44 (0)28 71675529